-The £200,000,000 Fixed Rate Reset Callable Notes due 2028 (the "Notes", which expression shall in these terms and conditions (these "Conditions"), unless the context otherwise requires, include any Further Notes issued pursuant to Condition 14) of The Co-operative Bank Finance p.l.c. (the "Issuer") are constituted by a trust deed (such trust deed as modified and/or supplemented and/or restated from time to time, the "Trust Deed") dated 24 May 2023 (the "Issue Date") and made between the Issuer and Law Debenture Trustees Limited (the "Trustee", which expression shall include its successor(s)) as trustee for the Noteholders (as defined below).
+The £200,000,000 Fixed Rate Reset Callable Subordinated Tier 2 Notes due 2034 (the "Notes", which expression shall in these terms and conditions (these "Conditions"), unless the context otherwise requires, include any Further Notes issued pursuant to Condition 14) of The Co-operative Bank Holdings Limited (the "Issuer") are constituted by a trust deed (such trust deed as modified and/or supplemented and/or restated from time to time, the "Trust Deed") dated 22 November 2023 (the "Issue Date") and made between the Issuer and Law Debenture Trustees Limited (the "Trustee", which expression shall include its successor(s)) as trustee for the Noteholders (as defined in Condition 1.2) and any person acting as Trustee under the Trust Deed.
 The statements in these Conditions include summaries of, and are subject to, the detailed provisions of and definitions in the Trust Deed, which includes the forms of the Notes.